intel-analytics/zoo-icpd/cloud-pak-for-data-install.md

 chmod +x cmg.bin && ./cmg.bin -p Intel -s analytics-zoo-analytics-zoo -n zen -v 0.5.1 -u /tree?token=1234qwer
 ```
 Then you'll get a config map yaml file.

-2.Use the generated config map in the following commmand on the Cloud Pak for Data Cluster:
+2. Use the generated config map in the following commmand on the Cloud Pak for Data Cluster:
 ```bash
 kubectl create -f
 ```